utsav0/daily-dev-tips/src/pages/posts/vanilla-javascript-get-form-elements-form.md

 We can use the `.form` on these elements.

-To demonstrate I'm going to showcase two fairly common use cases
+To demonstrate, I'm going to showcase two fairly common use cases.

 ## 1. You know the input based on its ID

-A very common use-case is that we know the ID of a input, and want to get its form.
+A common use case is that we know the input ID and want to get its form.

-Let's say this is our `HTML` structure
+Let's say this is our `HTML` structure.

 ```html
 <form>